webtui/webtui/web/src/pages/guides/style-guide.md

 - Use the `ch` (**ch**aracter width) CSS unit for horizontal padding/margins/gaps [[MDN Reference]](https://developer.mozilla.org/en-US/docs/Web/CSS/length#ch)
 - Use the `lh` (**l**ine **h**eight) CSS unit for vertical padding/margins/gaps [[MDN Reference]](https://developer.mozilla.org/en-US/docs/Web/CSS/length#lh)

-## Colors

-- Smooth gradients are not recommended for Terminal-like UIs

 ## Text

 - All text should be using a fixed-width monospace font